Audience: All Audiences | Read time: 9 min

 How do I handle GDPR compliance when collecting fan data?

-If you collect data from fans in the EU or UK, GDPR (General Data Protection Regulation) applies.
+If you collect data from fans in the EU or UK, GDPR applies.
 Ensure your signup form includes a clear statement of what fans are signing up for, a link to your privacy policy, and explicit opt-in (no pre-checked boxes).
-Store data securely, honor unsubscribe requests promptly, and only use the data for the purposes you stated at collection.
-Most email platforms (Mailchimp, ConvertKit, Klaviyo) include built-in GDPR compliance features.
+For a full breakdown of what is and is not compliant, read Fan Data, Consent, and the Law.

 What should I do if my venue does not have screens to display a QR code?